repowiserepowise

 A true pr bot silent default is not “the bot is off.”
 It means the bot has a strict no-op path for the common case.
 If the PR does not change the repo in a meaningful way, it stays quiet.

-For Repowise, that means the bot is silent when the change does not move any of the tracked health indicators.
-Repowise’s current platform includes a code health layer with 12 biomarkers, per-file health scoring, module rollups, untested-hotspot detection, refactoring target ranking, and declining-health trend alerts.
+For repowise, that means the bot is silent when the change does not move any of the tracked health indicators. repowise’s current platform includes a code health layer with 49 markers across three pillars, per-file health scoring, module rollups, untested-hotspot detection, refactoring target ranking, and declining-health trend alerts.
 The bot only comments when a PR changes one of those measurements in a way that matters. (repowise.dev)

 That silence is a feature.
 GitHub already supports reviews, approvals, and inline comments for human judgment; the bot’s job is to surface repo-level risk that humans would otherwise miss, not to restate what the diff already shows. (docs.github.com)